MCT-master/mct-master.github.io/_posts/2021-12-20-alenacl-rockheim.md

 ---
 layout: post
-title: "Rockheim museum - about an interactive exhibition"
+title: "Rockheim - about an interactive exhibition"
 date: 2021-12-20 10:30:00 +0200
 categories: applied-project
 author: Alena Clim, Lindsay Charles, Pedro Lucas
 image: /assets/image/2021_12_20_alenacl_rockheim.jpg
 keywords: rockheim, gesture-elicitation, gestures, interactive, exhibition, interactive-exhibition
-excerpt: "Anyone who visited Rockheim knows about the awesome Time Tunnel exhibition, where six screens show the history of popular Norwegian music from the 50s until today.
-If you have no idea what I am talking about, you should add a visit to Rockheim on your bucket list.
-For this project, our team had to investigate and come up with (practical and theoretical) ideas to improve the exhibition."
+excerpt: "Anyone who visited Rockheim knows about the Time Tunnel, where 6 screens show the history of Norwegian music from the 50s until today.
+If you have no idea what I am saying, add a visit to Rockheim on your bucket list!
+For this project, we had to investigate and come up with ideas to improve the exhibition."
 ---

 # Rockheim museum - About an interactive exhibition